 5. If the student is not satisfied with the Vice President of Academic Affairs' written response, they have five college work days to request in writing that a grievance committee hear the matter.
-This request is given to the TMCC President.
+This request is given to the TMC President.
 A hearing will be scheduled within five college work days.
-The recommendations of the grievance committee will be provided to the TMCC President within five college work days of the hearing.
+The recommendations of the grievance committee will be provided to the TMC President within five college work days of the hearing.
 The President will have seven college work days to decide whether to accept the recommendation of the committee or to render a different decision.
-The TMCC President will notify the student in writing within that time frame.
+The TMC President will notify the student in writing within that time frame.
 The President's decision is final and cannot be appealed.
 In cases where the appeal involves one of the Vice Presidents, the President will hear the appeal.
-In cases where the appeal involves the TMCC President, the Board of Directors will hear the appeal.